CHTC/chtc-website-source/fellowships/index.md

 Applicants can apply for a CHTC Fellowship for Summer 2027 beginning in mid-September 2026.
 Interviews will begin November 2026.
 Following a successful interview, Fellows candidates will be matched with a potential fellows project to consider based upon their interests and qualifications.
 With the help of mentor(s), the Fellows candidate will have the opportunity to flesh out and develop a project proposal for investigation and execution during the summer.

-During the summer, the Fellows will work on their project on the guidance of their mentor(s) and with the support of the CHTC team.
-The Fellows will also collaborate with their Fellows cohort and have educational and social activities during the program.
+During the summer, the Fellows will work on their project under the guidance of their mentor(s) and with the support of the CHTC team.
+The Fellows will also collaborate with their Fellows cohort and engage in educational and social activities during the program.

 Fellows will receive a stipend for participating in the Program, during their fellowship.
 In-person participation at CHTC is required to maximize interaction with mentors and others in the cohort.